 But why would you use KPIs?
-The short answer is that well chosen KPIs will help you optimise your business, but that’s pretty vague.
+The short answer is that well chosen KPIs will help you optimise your business.
 So, what are some specific benefits?
 Well…

 Discover strengths and weaknesses